WCSCourses/ViralBioinfLAC2022/Modules/BASHscripting.md

     echo "Hello $myname"

-When we execute this command we´ll see something like this:
+When we execute this script we´ll see something like this:

 ![image](https://user-images.githubusercontent.com/65819144/194131423-e5069868-ef43-4c23-96f9-fdf2647794fa.png)